A Travel Guide to Porto: What to see, what to eat and what not to miss

 An affordable way to learn the city’s history is to take a tips-based walking tour.
 Porto Walkers offers a daily tour, and I recommend reserving your spot online.
 The tour begins in the central part of the city — at the massive and magnificent Praça da Liberdade.
 It’s the hustle and bustle of Porto.
 Porto Walkers also offers a port-lodge guided tour.
 It’s great for solo travelers or travelers hoping to meet other folks from around the world.

 A visit to the famous Livraria Lello.
 J.K.
 Rowling wrote parts of the Harry Potter series at this library, and the staircase is said to have inspired the ones at Hogwarts.
 For all the Potterheads out there, expect long lines during the high season.
 This muggle didn’t want to wait in line!

 Two nights and three days in Porto seemed like the perfect amount of time.
 I stayed in the Garden House Hostel, which was centrally located.
 The hostel is close to the stunning blue and white tiled Chapel of Souls, as well as the Bolhão Market.
 If you’re ballin’ on a budget, check it out!

-Back on the train to explore Lisbon again.
+Back on the train to explore several small towns outside of Lisbon.